AetherPrior/aetherprior.github.io/_pages/about.md

 advisors: true # includes the set of researchers worked with
 ---

-I am a PhD student at UC Berkeley where I work in Programming Languages and Machine Learning.
+I am a Master's student at Carnegie Mellon University majoring in Natural Language Processing.
+I am currently working in Prof. [Maarten Sap](https://maartensap.com/)'s Lab in Responsible AI and Factuality in Natural Language Processing.
-I am particularly interested in how machine learning techniques can be used for developer productivity tools like program analysis, synthesis, and repair (**ML for PL**).
+I am particularly interested in studying biases and toxicity in Language models and hope to extend it to multiple languages and modalities (**RAI**).

-I am also excited about how synthesis and verification can help in designing better generalizing and explainable algorithms and also reasoning about such algorithms (**PL for ML**)
+Prior to joining Carnegie Mellon, I spent a year as a predoctoral research fellow at [Microsoft Turing](https://turing.microsoft.com), where I worked on responsible AI for Large Language Models.
+I was part of Dr. [Monojit Choudhury](https://www.microsoft.com/en-us/research/people/monojitc/)'s where we worked on exciting problems such as evaluating the ethical reasoning capabilities of Large Language Models and Jailbreaking LLMs.
+As part of my production work, I was involved in building [Bing Chat](https://chat.bing.com)!

-I recieved my undergraduate degree from IIT Bombay where I was advised by Prof. [Sunita Sarawagi](https://www.cse.iitb.ac.in/~sunita) on understanding robustness in natural language processing.
-Prior to that, I also delved quite a bit into computer vision (mostly adjacent to human-pose-estimation) with Prof. [Arjun Jain](https://arjunjain.co.in) and Prof. [Abhinav Shrivastava](https://www.cs.umd.edu/~abhinav/) at UMD College Park.
+As part of my undergraduate thesis at [SpeechLab, NTU](https://personal.ntu.edu.sg/aseschng/speechLab_intro.html), I was advised by Prof. [Chng Eng-Siong](https://personal.ntu.edu.sg/aseschng) on Multilingual natural language processing. [\[Paper\]](https://ieeexplore.ieee.org/document/9980338) [\[Code\]](https://github.com/AetherPrior/Multilingual-Sentence-Boundary-detection/tree/main)

-After my undergraduate, I spent two amazing years as a predoctoral research fellow at Microsoft Research India where I worked on machine learning and/or program synthesis.
-I was part of the [Project Jigsaw](https://www.microsoft.com/en-us/research/project/project-jigsaw/) and worked on cool research problems like program-repair with static analysis tools, improving large language models with guarentees, and learning decision trees with bandit feedback.
+In my free time, I like to walk around campus and Pittsburgh.
+I also like learning about Languages and their origins; I am involved in a project with Monojit and [Quincy Amoah](https://www.researchgate.net/profile/Quincy-Amoah) on the Sumerian Language!